 As of Now, CIEFL offers language programmes in English, Arabic, French, German, Japanese, Russian and Spanish.

 Presently, the CIEFL has three campuses – Hyderabad, Lucknow and Shillong.

 The Hyderabad campus of CIEFL has five different schools, namely- School of Critical Humanities, School of Distance Education, School of English Language Education, School of Foreign Languages and School of Language Sciences.
 The Lucknow campus runs MA English and M.Phil. in Linguistics and Phonetics.
 The Shillong campus also offers programs in English, French and German.

 The Central Institute of Indian Languages (CIIL) at Mysore, a subordinate office of the Ministry of Human Resource Development, was set up in 1969 to help in evolving and implementing the language policy of Government of India and to coordinate the development of Indian Languages by conducting research in the areas of language analysis, language pedagogy, language technology and language use in the society.
 The Institute promotes Indian languages through several comprehensive schemes.

 For the promotion of its objectives, CIIL organizes a number of programmes, some of which are:

 The Scheme seeks to develop Indian languages through research, development of human resource and the production of materials in modern Indian languages, including tribal/ minor/ minority languages.

-There are seven Regional Language Centres located at Bhubaneswar, Pune, Mysore, Patiala, Guwahati, Solan and Lucknow.
-The centres work for the implementation of the three language formula of the Government and preparation of instructional materials.
+There are seven Regional Language Centers located at Bhubaneswar, Pune, Mysore, Patiala, Guwahati, Solan and Lucknow.
+The centers work for the implementation of the three language formula of the Government and preparation of instructional materials.
 The RLCs conduct teacher-training programmes wherein the secondary school teachers deputed by States and Union Territories are trained in languages other than their mother tongue.

 For more details, click here: www.ciil.org